-Advisory fuel rates explained as well as when they are used and the HMRC fuel rates in use from 1 December 2020.
+Understand what the advisory fuel rates are, when they are used and the applicable HMRC fuel rates for 2021.

 - Reimbursing employees for private fuel used for business travel in a company car